yiphei/yif-AI/boolean_neural_net/README.md

 $$h = \tilde{X_1} *\tilde{X_2} * \tilde{X_6} = 1 * 0 * 0 = 0$$

-At the layer level, the equations at the neuron level become the following:
+At the layer level, the equations become the following:

 $$
 \begin{align*}